shakfu/chuck-max/source/projects/chugins/AudioUnit/README.md

 - Different AudioUnits use different parameter ranges
 - Use `paramName()` to identify which parameter controls what
 - Some parameters may be read-only

+**Presets not available:**
+- Many AudioUnits (including Apple's built-in effects) don't define factory presets
+- This is normal behavior - not all AudioUnits provide presets
+- Third-party synthesizers and effects are more likely to have factory presets
+- Use `listPresets()` or check `presetCount()` to see what's available for any AudioUnit

 ## License